ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: INTRODUCTION

-In this work, we propose a concatenation-based domain adaptation (ConDA) approach for UDA in LiDAR segmentation which enables the interactions of fine-grained semantic information in-between the source and target domains while not destabilizing the semantic coherency.
-We make the observations that although the overall distributions for the source and target domains are very different, there is a strong likelihood that similar objects and background tend to occupy particular regions in the LiDAR range-view (RV) around the ego-vehicle (\textit{cf.}~Fig.~\ref{fig:concat}b).
-As an example, the bottom-half views of both source and target domains are mostly composed of \textit{`driveable surface'}, whereas the upper-half views tend to contain \textit{`barrier'}, \textit{`car'}, \textit{`vegetation'}, etc. (\textit{cf.}~Fig.~\ref{fig:concat}a).
+In this work, we propose a concatenation-based domain adaptation (ConDA) approach for cross-city UDA in LiDAR segmentation.
+ConDA enables the interactions of fine-grained semantic information in-between the source and target cities (domains) while not destabilizing the semantic coherency.
+We make the observations that although the overall distributions for the source and target domains are very different, there is a strong likelihood that similar objects and background tend to occupy particular regions in the LiDAR range-view (RV) around the ego-vehicle.
 We exploit this important correlation to construct the ConDA intermediate domain that selects non-overlapping regions of point clouds from both source and target domains and concatenates them together, while maintaining the relative positions from the ego-vehicle.
-As shown in Fig.~\ref{fig:concat}c, concatenating different regions (\textit{e.g.}, front-top, front-bottom, back-top, and back-bottom) of RV stripes from different domains can still preserve semantic consistency.
+As shown in Fig.~\ref{fig:concat}, concatenating different regions (\textit{e.g.}, front-top, front-bottom, back-top, and back-bottom) of RV stripes from different domains can still preserve semantic consistency.
 We will revisit this formally in Sec.~\ref{sec:domain-concatenation}.

-The proposed domain concatenation strategy provides a better solution for model self-training via interchanged supervisions from both the source domain and the target domain.
-It is worth noting that the quality of the pseudo-labels -- and in turn the generalizability of the initial training on the source domain -- becomes essential since erroneous ``pseudo supervision" can do evil in self-training.
-We counter this problem from two perspectives as follows.

-First, the generalizability of the model can be considerably improved by removing high-frequency aliasing artifacts \cite{Impact-Anti-Aliasing,BlurPool} with careful placements of low-pass anti-aliasing filters \cite{DDAC}.
-However, empirically designing such filters is challenging in the context of UDA, since the lack of target domain ground-truth prevents any empirical experiments.
-To reduce the detrimental effect of high-frequency aliasing artifacts \cite{curriculum,spectralBias} without access to annotations, we propose a built-in regularization mechanism (\textit{cf.}~Sec.~\ref{sec:anti-aliasing}) within each convolution block to regularize high-frequency representation learning during training.